tcmg412group4/project4/README.md

 # project4

 This is Group 4's repository for TCMG 412 group project #4.
-Below includes all packages and steps to run the files in this repository to get the desired outcome outlined on Canvas.
+Below includes all packages and steps to run the entire files in this repository to get the desired outcome outlined on Canvas.

 Step 1: Run the import file to make sure EntireLog.txt file is in repo